sy-harabi/sy-harabi.github.io/_posts/2025-10-18-How-My-Bot_Boosts-A-Creep.md

 1. 📌 **Create boost request only when spawn returend OK** to avoid duplication.
 2. ✅ **Check if the target creep is alive** and waiting before starting the boost phase.
-3. ⚗️ **Select labs wisely** — prefer labs that already contain the required minerals, and skip those currently used for other resources.
+3. ⚗️ **Select labs wisely** — prefer labs that already contain the required minerals or that are being used as reaction labs.
 4. ⚡ **Don’t forget energy** — labs need energy as well as minerals to perform the boost!
 5. 🔄 **Handle failures** — if something goes wrong, return to the gather or prepare phase instead of getting stuck.
 6. 🤝 **For duos or quads**, make the creeps that spawn first get renewed until all teammates are ready.